mattmohandiss/cube/entity/ARCHITECTURE.md

 - **Efficient Animation Updates**: Only process animation changes when necessary
 - **GPU-Accelerated Billboard Rendering**: Shaders handle the billboard effect efficiently on the GPU
 - **Pixel-Perfect Rendering**: Nearest-neighbor filtering ensures pixel art maintains its crisp appearance when scaled
-- **Depth Pre-sorting**: Entities are sorted by depth for proper layering with minimal CPU overhead
+- **GPU Depth Sorting**: Entities are properly layered with cubes using the GPU's depth buffer
 - **Texture Atlas Support**: The spritesheet system supports texture atlases for efficient GPU memory usage
 - **Minimal State Changes**: Rendering is organized to minimize texture and shader state changes
 - **Culling By Distance**: Entities outside the view distance are not processed or rendered